nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	brew install postgresql

+**Note**: If you're running Yosemite on your machine, Homebrew might complain about symlinks.
+If this happens, try running this code.

+	brew prune; brew link --force openssl

-Edit your `~/.bash_profile` to add a pair of commands for starting and stopping your Postgres database server. `pgup` will start the server; `pgdown` will stop it.
+Then, edit your `~/.bash_profile` to add a pair of commands for starting and stopping your Postgres database server. `pgup` will start the server; `pgdown` will stop it.
 FYI You'll rarely ever need to `pgdown`, but we've include the command just in case.

 	nano -w ~/.bash_profile